salehaTanveer/dev_resume/README.md

 #### **Attech Ltd.** <em> 02/2023 - 07/2023</em>
 ##### Software Engineer
-- Daily responsibilities include syncing with product and data analyst teams to path outflow for coming features.
+- Daily responsibilities include syncing with product managers
-- Accustomed to communicating with remote team members for discussion-based implementations.
+- Maintain communication with the remote team for updates and tasks.
 - Developed highly scalable, reusable features, while writing easy-to-maintain, performant, and readable code.
-- Developed and modified features using Django framework.
-Worked with ETL pipeline to extract data files from AWS S3 and upload data to database (RDB) in bulk.
-- Integrated notification center with segment
+- Resolve issues and perform code reviews for the team.
+- Developed and modify API's using Flask framework.
+- To enhance the performance and scalability of the Database.

 #### **GudangAda** <em> 08/2022 - 1/2023</em>
 ##### Software Engineer
-- Daily responsibilities include syncing with product and data analyst teams to path outflow for coming features.
+- Daily responsibilities include syncing with product and data analyst teams to set a path flow for coming features.
 - Accustomed to communicating with remote team members for discussion-based implementations.
 - Developed highly scalable, reusable features, while writing easy-to-maintain, performant, and readable code.
 - Developed and modified features using Django framework.
 Worked with ETL pipeline to extract data files from AWS S3 and upload data to database (RDB) in bulk.